 Indeed, in 2010, the CIA feared "public apathy" would not suffice to secure ongoing support from US allies in Afghanistan.
-In a classified analysis published by WikiLeaks5, the CIA details PR strategies designed to shore up public support in ISAF partner countries for a continued war in Afghanistan.
-In France, they suggested advocating for Afghan women's rights - a matter dear to the French - thus helping to paint the war as a just cause in their eyes. - contrary to Biden's pretense that Afghan people now have the latitude to "decide their future and how they want to run their country".
+In a classified the CIA details PR strategies designed to shore up public support in ISAF partner countries for a continued war in Afghanistan.
+In France, they suggested advocating for Afghan women's rights - a matter dear to the French - thus helping to paint the war as a just cause in their eyes.